akwd1909/GameServerStatusDiscordBot/README.md

 ### Option 2: Run the bot yourself!

 I'd recommend using the Dockerfile included with this repo, but you can just use NPM to run the bot yourself.
-Check the .env file for the environment variables you need to set.
+Check the `.env.example` file for the environment variables you need to set.

 ## Usage